Efficient Modeling of Spatial Extremes over Large Geographical Domains: Bayesian inference

+The ESS for $\gamma$ is very low, which is consistent with our findings from Figure~\ref{trace_plots}.
+Running a (single) longer MCMC chain or (multiple) parallel MCMC chains would be required for more accurate inference.
+While we do not implement such improvements in this simulation study due to limited computational resources, we run 20 parallel chains in our real data application in Section~\ref{application}.
+From the single Markov chain in this simulation study, we then compute the posterior mean and standard deviation of the model parameters and report in Table~\ref{posmeansd} their average values across the $30$ simulated datasets.
+For each parameter presented in Table~\ref{posmeansd}, the average of the posterior means is close to the true parameter value and the average of the posterior standard deviations is fairly small.}

-For a representing subset of pairs of sites, we then compare the true pairwise $\chi_X$-measure using \eqref{thm_tail_dependence_X} with its model-based counterpart, estimated as the posterior mean using the $5\,000$ posterior samples, and we also compute the corresponding $95\%$ credible intervals.
-Figure~\ref{chi_credible} shows the estimation error (i.e., the difference between true and estimated $\chi_X$-measures, referred to here as the ``residual $\chi_X$'') and its posterior uncertainty for $K=3^2$ and $K=5^2$, plotted as a function of the true $\chi_X$-measure.
-All credible intervals contain zero and they are wider for larger $\chi_X$, as expected, and for smaller $K$ (fewer basis functions).
-The credible intervals for the highest true $\chi_X$ values span approximately between $(-0.015, 0.02)$ for $K=9$ and $(-0.01, 0.01)$ for $K=25$, so the estimation error is nevertheless quite small overall.
+For a representing subset of pairs of sites, we then compare the true pairwise $\chi_X$-measure using \eqref{thm_tail_dependence_X} with its model-based counterpart, estimated as the posterior mean using posterior samples, and we also compute the corresponding $95\%$ credible intervals{, and average them across the 30 simulated datasets.
+Here, we consider a grid of values of true $\chi$ as $\{0, 0.005, 0.01,\ldots, 0.5\}$ and for each $\chi$, we pick the pair of sites whose theoretical $\chi$-measure, calculated based on the true parameter choices under the simulation design, is nearest to that $\chi$ value.
+Based on our fitted model, we then also estimate the corresponding $\chi$-measure for that pair of sites (along with a 95\% credible interval),} and Figure~\ref{chi_credible} shows the estimation error (i.e., the difference between true and estimated $\chi_X$-measures, referred to here as the ``residual $\chi_X$'') and its posterior uncertainty for $K=3^2$ and $K=5^2$, plotted as a function of the true $\chi_X$-measure.
+All credible intervals {(averaged across 30 datasets)} contain zero and they are wider for larger $\chi_X$, as expected, and for smaller $K$ (fewer basis functions).
+The {(averaged)} credible intervals for the highest true $\chi_X$ values span approximately between $(-0.015, 0.02)$ for $K=9$ and $(-0.01, 0.01)$ for $K=25$, so the estimation error is nevertheless quite small.